Womens Vintage PonchosMarch 29, 2015

 But if this is about doing things your way and not always following key trends, and you like wearing a poncho, then wear it in any way you like.
 Of course, if you have height, then it’s more than likely you’ll be able to get away with far more drapes and layers than shorties such as myself.

-The versatility of the poncho has given it a place in history, on a cowboy, on a Mexican, where perhaps it’s best recognised, on peasant women to help keep the body protected from the weather.
+The versatility of Womens vintage ponchos has given them a place in history, on a cowboy, on a Mexican, where perhaps it’s best recognised, on peasant women to help keep the body protected from the weather.

 It’s most famous in South and Central America, with the cape and then the cloak, with their different lengths, having been around in Europe since the middle ages.